CosmaVergari/os161-vm/README.md

 1. set the first available (zero) bit in the bitmap and retrieve its index
 2. initialize the data structures required by a disk write operation (physical address to read from, length to write, offset in the file)
 3. perform the disk write operation
-4. return the offset in the swapfile where the page has been swapped out (equal to _bitmap_free_index \* PAGE_SIZE_)
+4. return the offset in the swapfile where the page has been swapped out (equal to *bitmap_free_index \* PAGE_SIZE*)

-Step (4) will be useful for the tracking of the swapped pages inside for a specific process.
-If operation (1) fails, so when it returns a non-zero value, then it means that there is not enough free space in RAM and in swapfile.
+Step *(4)* will be useful for the tracking of the swapped pages inside for a specific process.
+If operation *(1)* fails, that is when it returns a non-zero value, then it means that there is *not enough free space* in RAM and in swapfile.
 At this point the kernel does not have any other way to save the page, so it panics.

 The `swap_in()` operation is the symmetrical of the `swap_out()`: given an offset in the swapfile, it reads from the swapfile and resets the bit in the `swapmap`.